-The Complete History of Beyoncé at the Grammys
+Grammys 2021: The Complete History of Beyoncé at the Grammys

 She also returned to the stage to perform “Listen” from the Dreamgirls soundtrack.

-2008 proved to be yet another buzz-worthy year for Beyoncé, even though she didn’t win any of the three awards for which she was nominated.
-She kicked off the night by rocking the red carpet in this incredible blue and silver gown.
+Another buzz-worthy year for Beyoncé was 2008; even though she didn’t win any of the three awards for which she was nominated, she kicked off the night by rocking the red carpet in this incredible blue and silver gown.

 She and JAY-Z hung out with a Graduation-era Kanye West.